pytorch/xla/experimental/torch_xla2/examples/train_llama_torchtitan/README.md

 5. `interop.call_jax` API is used whenever we need something from Jax.
 Those API can be wrapped and have the "jaxiness" hidden.
 However, I don't think we need to do such hidding.

-6. Precompile: call to `helpers.precompile_step`.
+6. Precompile: call to `helpers.compile_step_func`.
 This is not needed.
 If not used, then it will compile on the first invokation.
 However, triggering compilation manually allows to print some stats (such as GBs accessed), also will error if the input shape / layout / sharding changed in the future iterations.
 For example I got the below while developing: